Guides and Help for the AOI Tool for the Resilience Report

 The nation’s transportation systems are facing significant threats from the impacts of climate change, in particular from increasing heat, coastal flooding and sea level rise, and heavy precipitation.
 To protect against the most severe impacts of climate change, data regarding future conditions and climate extremes must be incorporated into the transportation planning, design, and construction process.
 The goal of this project was to build a tool to mainstream such data and information into the transportation planning process.

-The GeoPlan Center developed the Resilience Report as an online screening tool to systematically and rapidly conduct flood vulnerability assessments for transportation projects.
-The Resilience Report summarizes and displays analyses of current and future flood exposure for a user-specified area of interest (AOI) anywhere in the State of Florida, though the majority of the current data is coastal flooding.
-This new tool will assist FDOT and its local and regional partners as they prepare the transportation system for the impacts of climate change.
+The GeoPlan Center developed the Resilience Report as an online screening tool to systematically and rapidly conduct hazard vulnerability assessments for transportation projects.
+The Resilience Report summarizes and displays analyses of current and future hazard exposure for a user-specified area of interest (AOI) anywhere in the State of Florida, though the majority of the current data is coastal flooding.
+This tool, original deveoped in 2023 and updated in 2025, assists FDOT and its local and regional partners as they prepare the transportation system for the impacts of climate change.

 This project builds off of two ongoing collaborative projects of the GeoPlan Center and the Florida Department of Transportation (FDOT).
 The Environmental Screening Tool (EST) is a web application that facilitates the evaluation of potential impacts to human, natural, and cultural resources from proposed transportation projects.
 The Sea Level Scenario Sketch Planning Tool (“Sketch Tool”) is an online geospatial tool for evaluating transportation asset exposure to current flooding and future SLR.
 The Sketch Tool provides planning-level analyses, but does not allow for project-level scoping and has only limited datasets.
 This project sought to leverage the strengths of these two tools to facilitate project level screening for flood exposure and assist transportation professionals with resilience decision making.